Certain types of food businesses need to be approved, rather than registered. There is no fee and the differences are explained below.

 Registration applies to most types of food business, including catering businesses run from home and mobile or temporary premises, such as stalls and vans.
-If you need to register your food business, visit our food business registration page for guidance, where you may also download a form to complete and return to us.
+If you need to register your food business, visit our food business registration page for guidance.

 Food business approval

 If your business makes, prepares or handles food of animal origin for supply to other businesses, then in most circumstances we need to approve your food business and its activities.